poldy/OpenCOMAL/doc/QUICKSTART.md

 1. OpenComal can optionally use different languages for output messages.
 Setting the LANG environment variable as above should be all that is required on Linux.
+   You'll also need to set NLSPATH to something like "/usr/share/locale/%L/%N:/usr/share/locale/%L/LC_MESSAGES/%N:*PREFIX*/locale/%L/%N", replacing *PREFIX* with whatever you supplied to "make install".
    On macOS you may also need to specify a command-line argument, e.g. "-m opencomal_ga.cat".
 You can define an alias for this by adding "alias opencomal='opencomal -l opencomal_ga.cat'" to your $ENV file.